 \subsection{Complexity Analysis}

-In this section, we provide a computational complexity comparison between Sinkhorn-based soft matching and nearest neighbor-based matching.
-As described in Section.3.2.2, we utilize the entropy-regularized optimal transport problem~\cite{cuturi2013sinkhorn} to obtain instance-aware point correspondences.
+In this section, we provide a computational complexity comparison between Global Geometry-aware Soft Matching~(GGSM) and nearest neighbor-based matching.
+As described in the main manuscript, we utilize the entropy-regularized optimal transport problem~\cite{cuturi2013sinkhorn} to obtain instance-aware point correspondences.
 Before analyzing the regularized form, we briefly review the optimal transport problem.
 Given two probability vectors $r\in\mathbb{R}_+^{n}\;\text{and}\;c\in\mathbb{R}_+^{m} $, the original optimal transport problem~\cite{villani2008optimal} aims to find the optimal transport plan $\mathcal{Q}\in U(r,\;c)$.
 The entries of $\mathcal{Q}$ represent the amount of mass transported from the $i$-th element of $r$ to the $j$-th element of $c$.
 The transport polytope $U$ is defined as:

 Let $\mathcal{Z}$ denote the transport cost matrix.
 The optimal transport plan is then computed as the Frobenius inner product between $\mathcal{Q}$ and $\mathcal{Z}$: